janosh/blog/content/posts/2019-06-11~sticky-active-smooth-toc/sticky-active-smooth-toc.md

 ## Closing Remarks

-That's all.
 It took quite a bit less code than I expected when I started writing this component considering the list of requirements I wanted to implement.
 I think that's another testament to the hooks API.
 It's been a big step towards making React even more modular, composable and compact.

-As implemented, the ToC does not update when adding new headings to a page after the page has loaded.
+One last disclaimer: In its current implementation, the ToC does not update when adding new headings to a page after the page has loaded.
 In most cases, pages are static once the user has loaded them so there's no point in wasting CPU cycles on a DOM observer.
-But just in case your ToC should update to include new headings even while the user is viewing a page, you might want to take a look the [MutationObserver](https://developer.mozilla.org/docs/Web/API/MutationObserver) ([with excellent browser support](https://caniuse.com/#feat=mutationobserver)).
+But just in case your ToC should update to include new headings even while the user is viewing a page, you might want to take a look the [MutationObserver](https://developer.mozilla.org/docs/Web/API/MutationObserver) ([which has excellent browser support](https://caniuse.com/#feat=mutationobserver)).

 Let me know in the comments how the component works for you or if you have questions!